someobserver/recurgence/pathologies/index.md

 #### (C) Metric Crystallization

-Of the three, this one is the most subtle and insidious.
-It's where the geometry of meaning is frozen, even though there's recursive pressure trying to change it.
+Of the three, this one is the most subtle and insidious rigidity pathology.
+It's where the geometry of meaning is more or less frozen, even though there's recursive pressure trying to change it.
 The "distance" between concepts is fixed, with no capacity to update.
 Effectively, the system has developed such ridiculous constraints governing how meaning is allowed to transform, the transformation pathways themselves become fossilized.

 This lands in personal habits that feel impossible to quit, an relationship patterns that persist despite growing evidence of dysfunction.
 Organizations end up with this pathology as procedures outlast their purpose, leaving employees wondering, *"...so, how do I trust the purpose of anything I do here?"*